Scheduling / Timing

 It's worth noting that the pool of IDs used by setTimeout() and setInterval() are shared, which means you can technically use clearTimeout() and clearInterval() interchangeably.
 However, for clarity, you should avoid doing so.

-Can you explain the function and syntax of the setInterval() method?
+Can you explain the function of the setInterval() method?

 View Answer: